cansik/sharp-frame-extractor/README.md

 There are two layers of parallelism:

 - `-j/--jobs` = how many videos are processed at the same time.
 Each job is mainly an orchestrator: it drives ffmpeg frame decoding and feeds blocks into the analysis pipeline.
 - `--workers` = how many analysis workers run in parallel.
-Workers are separate processes that run the NumPy and OpenCV sharpness scoring.
+Workers are separate processes that run the sharpness scoring.

 How the pipeline behaves:
 - A job processes a video block by block.